oliver0922/oliver0922/README.md

 - 👋 Hi, I’m In-Jae Lee
-- 👀 I’m interested in DeepLearning and Computervision (especially Self-Supervised learning for object detection)
+- 👀 I’m interested in DeepLearning and Computervision (especially Camera-Radar Fusion 3D Object Detection)
-- 🌱 I’m currently learning Self supervised learning
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email injae1994@gmail.com
+- 📫 How to reach me email oliver0922@kaist.ac.kr

 <!---
 oliver0922/oliver0922 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.